 Led by the pastoral staff, this cyclical leadership development course series is designed to educate future Presbyterian leaders and teachers in biblical literacy, Reformed faith, and the Reformed life, equipping them to work in the ministry of the church.
 Following a curriculum written and designed by co-teachers Stuart Baskin and Pam Leach, the class is significantly shaped by the observances and participation of the class members themselves.

 Courses begin in September of each year, with an open enrollment period during July and August.
-Core Ed meets on Sunday mornings from 9:30 to 10:30 during the school year; class size is limited to fifteen students.
+Core Ed meets on Sunday mornings from 9:30 - 10:30 a.m. during the school year; class size is limited to fifteen students.

 Class contact: Stuart Baskin.